cornellh4i/IMA/README.md

 ## About The Project

-This project aims to develop internal tooling and automation to streamline ICR's event & meeting setup process.
+This project aims to develop a centrailized location for members of Hack4Impact to connect with alumni and other members.

 ### Built With